-There are important lessons we can draw from our estimates.
-First, the systemic crises of our sample are all predictable ahead of time with a high signal-to-noise ratio as we see our pre-crisis probability increasing significantly and monotonously.
-Second, there is a lot of heterogeneity across countries in terms of which models and variables forecasting ability relies upon.
-Different types of models get selected, sometimes they are elastic net logits, sometimes they are machine learning models (GAM and SVT), sometimes they are dynamic probits.
-Third, the EWA aggregation rule seems to be the most robust rule on our small size sample with delayed feedback.
-It performs better than the OGD, the FS rule or the Ridge across countries.
-Despite the relatively small sample size it converges often towards the best linear combination of experts (asymptotic results).
+performing models, based on their out-of-sample predictive ability.
 Fourth, there is considerable time variation in the information content of various models as more information gets revealed.
-For out-of-sample predictions in quasi-real time, aggregation rules tend to put a high weight on models with credit, housing and risk taking variables but those weights are very heterogeneous depending on the countries.
-For France, credit, real estate and economic activity contribute jointly to give a signal three year ahead.
-International variables and risk taking are important two years ahead.
-For the UK it is long term interest rate and price to rent, which give most of the signal three year ahead while asset prices, risk taking and the exchange rate are important two year ahead.
+For out-of-sample predictions in quasi-real time, aggregation rules tend to put a high weight on models with credit, housing and risk taking variables but those weights are heterogeneous depending on the countries.
+For France, credit and real estate variables contribute jointly to give a signal three year ahead.
+International variables, risk taking and prices are more important two years ahead.
+This echoes other findings in the literature showing that quantity variables have better predictive ability than asset prices at longer horizons (when asset prices signal trouble, it is often too late - see Coimbra et al. (2021)).
+For the UK, long term interest rates and price-to-rent, give most of the signal three year ahead while asset prices, risk taking and the exchange rate are more important two year ahead.
 For Germany it is long term rates, banking credit and real estate variables which seem more informative.
-For Italy it is the real activity, credit, housing market and international conditions.
+For Italy, real activity, credit, housing market and international conditions seem most informative.
 Clearly it is very important to allow for time varying weights.
 Real estate variables, credit, risk appetite and monetary and real variables are important at different times.
+This heterogeneity is broadly in line with the qualitative ex post narratives of the crises and their causes.
 This is where the online nature of our algorithm is key as standard methodologies would not be able to extract enough information from the sample.
-Our method is very flexible: we could incorporate many more experts (deep learning, subjective judgement) and potentially increase further the performance of our model.
+As a "meta-statistical" approach, our method is very flexible: we could incorporate many more experts (deep learning, subjective judgement, any kind of models combinations) and potentially increase further the performance of our EWA forecast.
 Across our countries we see differences in the performance of our pool of experts.
-They may be well suited for France, German, the UK and may be less so for the Italy.
-When we switch to the use of vintage data (for France and the UK), we lose a lot of relevant information, particularly the credit quantity variables, which seem informative to predict financial stability.
+They may be well suited for France, Germany, the UK and may be less so for Italy.
+When we switch to the use of vintage data (for France and the UK), we lose a lot of relevant information, particularly the credit quantity variables, which are informative to predict financial stability.
+This experiment is very strict as we use vintage data even for the estimation of the experts on the batch sample.
 Strikingly the model is however still able to predict the pre-crisis period for both France and the UK, though with a lower accuracy.
 It relies on financial stress, interest rates, liquidity and international variables.

-To conclude, we could add to the letter of the British Academy addressed to the Queen that we may have to use machine learning tools which can give precious hints to guide humans in charge of financial stability regarding when and where they should up their game, summon their imaginative capacity and exercise their best judgement.
+To conclude, we could add to the letter of the British Academy addressed to the Queen that we should use machine learning tools in our policy institutions.
+They can give precious hints to guide humans in charge of financial stability regarding when and where they should up their game, summon their imaginative capacity and exercise their best judgement.